umontreal-simul/bibtex-database/README.md

 ### Updating this database itself

-The latest version of this database is always maintained on Dropbox.
-To update files in this repository, it suffices to upload the new files using "add file -> upload files", assuming that you have the right to do so.
+The latest version of this database is always maintained on Dropbox; see the link at the top of this page.
+To update the .bib files in this repository, it suffices to upload the latest .bib files using "add file -> upload files", assuming that you have the right to do so.